 Section 2.1 Location

-The address of the registered office of the Exchange in the State of Delaware and the name of the registered agent at such address shall be: The Corporation Trust Company, 1209 Orange Street, Wilmington, New Castle County, Delaware 19801.
+The address of the registered office of the Exchange in the State of Delaware and the name of the registered agent at such address shall be as set forth in the Certificate of Incorporation.
 The Exchange also may have offices at such other places both within and without the State of Delaware as the Board may from time to time designate or the business of the Exchange may require.

 Section 2.2 Change of Location